 From a study conducted by Ernst & Young, it was determined that the talent gap is one of the barriers to the integration of AI technology with HR.
 The relatively new nature of AI technology means that there is a shortage of adequately trained individuals.

-As a result, even when AI technology has been successfully implemented in an organization, it can still find itself falling short in terms of able individuals.
-Hence, this is why it is especially important that the organization identifies and trains up a selected group of individuals who will be pioneering the project.
+As a result, even when AI-based HRMS technology has been successfully implemented in an organization, it can still find itself falling short in terms of able individuals.
+Hence, this is why it is especially important that the organization identifies and trains a selected group of individuals who will be pioneering the project.